mmmorrison/meteor-map-tools/README.md

 ### What is this page?
 This is a [Meteor](https://github.com/meteor/meteor) & [map-tools.js](https://github.com/yagoferrer/map-tools) demo lab project, that uses `bower` as install method.
 My goal is to enhance map-tools.js with helpers for Meteor reactivity (if there is a need) and then: create a Meteor package that can be mantained from this repo.

+### Project status
+This is what I have so far:
+1 Load the Map
+2 Query Mongo for Markers to add.
+3 Save UID back into Mongo for cross-reference.
+4 Track changes
+5 Add new Markers pushed from server-side.

 ### Install steps

 #### Add bower package manager